codeunion/examples-sinatra/flash-messages/README.md

 # Flash Messages

-This example Sinatra application that implements a common feature in web applications: displaying a temporary message about the results of a previous HTTP request.
+This example Sinatra application implements a common feature in web applications: displaying a temporary message about the results of a previous HTTP request.

 A "flash" message is a temporary message that is passed from one request (A) to another (B), but disappears after the subsequent request (B) has been handled.